-Since joining the Chemical Engineering faculty in 1996, his research has been focused on technology for wine fermentations and biopharmaceutical fermentation optimization based on historical process data and artificial intelligence.
+Since joining the Chemical Engineering faculty in 1996, Professor Block’s research has been focused on technology for wine fermentations and biopharmaceutical fermentation optimization based on historical process data and artificial intelligence.
 More recently, his work has included applications to biofuel production including the study of increased alcohol tolerance in microorganisms and of bio-based fuels.

-Elsbach is a professor of management and expert in organizational behavior.
+Professor Elsbach is a professor of management and expert in organizational behavior.
 She was named the first recipient of the prestigious Stephen G. Newberry Endowed Chair in Leadership in March 2010.
 She was a Chancellor’s Fellow at the UC Davis Graduate School of Management from 2000 to 2005 and she currently is the NCAA Faculty Athletics Representative for the UC Davis campus.
 She received her Ph.D. in industrial engineering from Stanford University in 1993.

 Andrew Hargadon is a professor of management and director of technology management programs at the UC Davis Graduate School of Management.
 He is also founding director of the UC Davis Center for Entrepreneurship and UC Davis Energy Efficiency Center.
 He was recently named the first recipient of the Charles J. Soderquist Endowed Chair in Entrepreneurship.

-An internationally recognized wine chemist, his research program focuses on phenolic compounds, in particular their effects on wine qualities and on the health of wine consumers.
+An internationally recognized wine chemist, Professor Waterhouse’s research program focuses on phenolic compounds, in particular their effects on wine qualities and on the health of wine consumers.
 His current interests also include the effect of oxidation on wine chemistry and how this oxidation affects important quality parameters of wine, such as taste and color.
 Waterhouse is participating in the development of general analytical methodology of interest in wine analysis and has a variety of methods published in this area.

-Yetman received his Ph.D. from the University of North Carolina at Chapel Hill.
+Professor Yetman received his Ph.D. from the University of North Carolina at Chapel Hill.
 He teaches courses on taxes and business strategy, corporate governance, and the accounting industry.
 He has also has lectured on cost accounting at executive education programs for wine industry professionals.